How to Find the Right Diamond

 Avoid the jewelry stores that sell everything.
-It’s highly unlikely that they will have a staff that is as knowledgeable about diamonds as a diamond specialist.
+It’s highly unlikely that they will have a staff that is as knowledgeable as our diamond professionals.

-A reputable diamond dealer will retain consultants who have proper diamond education.
+As a reputable diamond dealer, we retain consultants who have proper diamond education and experience.
 These specialists will know everything from how diamonds are produced to showing you the flaws and imperfections of the diamonds they carry.

 Nothing is more frustrating than knowing more about diamonds than "the expert" showing them to you.